 About the San Juan Islands, Washington

-Nestled between Vancouver Island and Washington coast, the San Juan Islands offer the perfect getaway.
+Nestled in the Salish Sea between Vancouver Island and Washington coast, the San Juan Islands offer the perfect getaway.
 This popular Northwest archipelago is conveniently located between Seattle and Vancouver BC, yet despite this proximity, seems a world away.
-By a happy coincidence, the islands are located in a rain shadow cast by the Olympic Peninsula and Vancouver Island.
+By a happy coincidence, the islands are located in a rain shadow cast by the Olympic Mountains and Vancouver Island.
 This results in a higher than average number of dry, sunny summer days in the otherwise cloudy Pacific Northwest.
 Temperatures in The San Juan Islands range from around 70° in the summer to 40° in the winter.

 There are 172 named islands and reefs in San Juan County, however, the Washington State ferry service is available only to San Juan Island (with the county seat Friday Harbor), Orcas Island, Lopez Island and Shaw Island.
 These obviously are the most populous and host the majority of lodging and dining options.
 When you book a fully crewed boat charter, however, you are no longer limited when it comes to exploring the other islands in this rich archipelago.
-Our all-inclusive six day San Juan Island boat cruises allow you to lose the crowds and experience remote islands only accessible by boat.
-Explore numerous hiking trail, photo opportunities and be on the lookout for wildlife including sea otters, sea lions Dahls porpoise and from May to September, pods of orca whales.
+Our all-inclusive sailing charters allow you to lose the crowds and experience remote islands only accessible by boat.
+Explore numerous hiking trails, photo opportunities and be on the lookout for wildlife including otters, sea lions Dall’s porpoises and from May to September, pods of orca whales.

 Ranging from quiet beaches to the 2,409-foot-summit of Mt.
 Constitution, Orcas Island has much to offer!
 Most stops are part of the state San Juan Islands Scenic Byway, designated for their unique beauty and cultural significance, and this 2- to 3-hour tour touches on the island’s highlights and hidden gems, Most of Orcas Island’s 57 square miles are rural and hilly, with curving roads that wind through forests and farms, fields and homes.
 Visit one of the nation’s most beautiful parks to hike, bike, swim, or explore— the 5,252-acre Moran State Park, with several lakes and more than 38 miles of hiking trails.
 There, you can drive, bike, or hike up Mount Constitution, the islands’highest point, for a spectacular view of island-dotted sea and snow-capped Mount Baker.
 At the center of Orcas Island, the town of Eastsound features art galleries, boutiques, restaurants, cafes, bookstores and other visitor attractions.